ghankerson/origins-conscioussness/uroboros.md

   he made himself fruitful.*

-* Here we again have the paternal self-fecundating god who reproduces via prayer and fasting.
+* Here we again have the paternal self-fecundating god who reproduces via prayer and fasting - similar to thought and speech.

-* In Indian myth we heat being expressed as thought for creation:
+* In Indian myth we have heat being expressed as thought for creation:

 * *In the beginning the world was nothing at all.
 Heaven was not, nor earth, nor space.
-Because it was not, it bethought itself.: I will be.
+Because it was not, it bethought itself: I will be.
 It emitted heat.*

 * Neumann notes that the creation myth and the uroboros can emphasize the masculine or the feminine.
 Creation can happen with either.
 Sexual symbolism alone cannot express the idea of creation of the world from nothing  so an image or symbol of the uroboros shows male and female together - the world parents - both capable of creation.
 There is no differentiation of the opposites in this stage.
-It is before the before.
+It is the before before the before.

 * The creative force is expressed as the creative word, the creative breath but is just an abstraction of the procreative wind, spirit or inspiration.